 Depreciation On Asphalt Sealcoating Equipment: Tax Basics

 We touched on depreciation of asphalt sealcoating equipment in our Smart Ways To Save Money In Your Asphalt Business This Season article, but did not go into detail.
-It is important to give you an idea of exactly what the tax benefit is, in simple, non-accountant words.
+It's important to give you an idea of exactly what the tax benefit is, in simple, non-accountant words.
 This way you know exactly why it is so important to your asphalt business, and how it can help you pick the right time to buy new sealcoat equipment.

-Remember, just like you are an asphalt pro, and enjoy helping people with their driveways and parking lots, accountants enjoy helping interested business owners understand their finances.
+Remember, just like you are an asphalt pro and enjoy helping people with their driveways and parking lots, accountants also enjoy helping interested business owners understand their finances.

 What Is Depreciation All About?